mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 ![](/assets/r_poll.jpg)

+<p class="date text-center">R Poll Results</p>

 ## What's their favorite way to code in Python?

 I ran the same poll for python.
 And here's where it gets more complicated.
 About half enjoy coding in Jupyter but a third like VSCode, and some are even using RStudio to code in Python!
 So it becomes much tricker to pick the right one.

 ![](/assets/python_poll.jpg)

+<p class="date text-center">Python Poll Results</p>

 Keep in mind of my 61,000+ followers, many are likely to be people who follow my content and therefore are interested in R programming in addition to python.
 But still, it's not an easy decision for python users.

 # 3. Learn the skills

+Once you settle on a language and IDE, you're ready to begin the fun process of learning the skills to become a data scientist.
+At this point you need a plan.
+Why?

+Your goal should be to get a data science job as fast as possible.
+The market is crazy right now.
+But, eventually the market will cool and you'll be outa-luck.

+There are 3 types of data science learning paths:

+1. **Those that have a solid plan.** They are likely to be successful and can complete the transition in under 6-months.
+2. **Those that have a crappy plan.** They will take 5-years.
+But will eventually learn data science.
+They will also lose out financially because it took them sooo long to learn data science.
+5-years at $125,000 per year when factoring in a low 3-percent raise = **loss of $664,000**.
+Ouch!
+3. **Those that have no plan**.
+These are hobbyists.
+They usually quit.
+This **costs them $8,000,000** over a 35 year career when factoring in a measly 3-percent annual raise.